mr-tea79/theplanet/README.md

 # Currently known problems

-When continuing a game, scene dialog is missing.
+When continuing a game, scene dialog is missing (FIXED).

 Occasionally the sprite appears in the text area ( I THINK THIS IS NOW SOLVED!)